OpenBSD 4.1 Released 218

 Why, precisely, would complete (rather than minimal) official ISOs not be practical for OpenBSD?
 Yes, clearly, there are workarounds and alternatives of various complexities, including a fairly straightforward method to roll-your-own complete install disks, none of which indicate that complete ISOs would be impractical.

-The issue isn't "everything", its OpenBSD 4.1, and I certainly don't see any reason to think that complete IS
+The issue isn't "everything", its OpenBSD 4.1, and I certainly don't see any reason to think that complete ISOs would not be "practical".

 On the other hand their manpages actually say something.